 - Brush your tongue, too.
-Many odor-causing bacteria reside on the surface of the tongue.
+Many odour-causing bacteria reside on the surface of the tongue.

 - Pay special attention to where the gum line and the teeth meet.
 This is the area where bacteria can develop and work their way into the sulcus of your gum tissue (below the gumline).

-- Rinse with antibacterial mouthwash after brushing to remove bacteria that’s hard to reach with a toothbrush.
+- Rinse with antibacterial mouthwash after brushing to remove bacteria that are hard to reach with a toothbrush.